 $ sudo systemctl restart filebeat

-- Verify new events are being indexed into the expected Filebeat indices or data streams.
+- Verify Filebeat is writing to the expected indices or data streams.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.